 For the purpose of this certification, compatible means state laws or regulations pertaining to interstate commerce that are identical to the FMCSRs and HMRs or have the same effect as the FMCSRs and identical to the HMRs and for intrastate commerce rules identical to or within the tolerance guidelines for the FMCSRs and identical to the HMRs.

 If there are any exceptions that should be noted to the above certification, include an explanation below.

-Signature of Certifying Official: Capt.
-Phichael Krum
+Signature of Certifying Official: Muhal Am -- --

-Title of Certifying Official: Captain
+Title of Certifying Official: capt am : DIVISION COMMANDER

-Date of Certification: 8-8-17
+Date of Certification: